French policy on biodiversity/B_descRubAff1>

 Biological diversity – or biodiversity – is the term for all forms of life on Earth and their natural characteristics.
 Biodiversity covers the diversity found in each species (genetic diversity) and the diversity between species (species diversity) and between ecosystems (ecosystem diversity).

-The first instruments have developed approaches based on:
+The leading tools have developed approaches to:

 1. The Convention on Biological Diversity (CBD)